 Jump to:Page Content

-Public service is very much central to the core of the mission of Harvard Kennedy School.
-Here, it is imperative to "ask what you can do" – for your community, your nation and your world.
+Public service is central to the mission of Harvard Kennedy School.
+Here, it is imperative to "ask what you can do" – for your community, your nation, and your world.

 Members of the Kennedy School community demonstrate their commitment to public service in a variety of ways, including by participating in HKS Serves.
-Co-sponsored by the department of Degree Programs and Student Affairs (DPSA) along with the Dean's Office, the Student Public Service Collaborative and other administrative units throughout the School, HKS Serves provides opportunities for the students, staff and faculty to volunteer their time and energy on behalf of local organizations.
+This program is co-sponsored by the Dean's Office, the Student Public Service Collaborative, and other administrative units throughout the School, HKS Serves provides opportunities for the students, staff and faculty to volunteer their time and energy on behalf of local organizations.

-HKS Public Service Week in February 2015 culminated in a day of service (HKS Serves 2015), in which Hundreds of Kennedy School students, staff and faculty worked at multiple sites across the region.
-Various projects included serving lunch at shelters, beautifying the Charles River, working with children, and assembling donations for disadvantaged youth.
+HKS Public Service Week in February 2016 culminated in a day of service (HKS Serves 2016), in which hundreds of Kennedy School students, staff and faculty worked at locations across the region.
+Project sites and partners included the Cambridge Community Center, the Charles River Conservancy, Cradles 2 Crayons, and Friends of Boston's Homeless.

 HKS and Rosie's Place: HKS faculty, students, and staff volunteer regularly at Rosie's Place, a shelter for poor and homeless women in Dorchester, MA.
 Volunteer opportunities are regularly advertised through HKS Today.